wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/4-prepare-content-for-the-feed.md

 - Organizational news posts published in SharePoint
 - Posts in Yammer communities
-- Videos posted as videos news links form organization news sites in SharePoint
+- Videos posted as videos news links from organization news sites in SharePoint

-You do not need to do anything for content to populate the Feed, but you can influence the hierarchy of content in the Feed.
+You don't need to do anything for content to populate the Feed, but you can influence the hierarchy of content in the Feed.
 To ensure the most important news is prioritized in the
 Feed: